davekilian/davekilian.github.com/_posts/2023-02-15-acquire-release.markdown

 And there you go.
 Even though the CPU might start step 1 way earlier than you might expect, and even though step 4 might start way late, and even if plenty of time could pass between steps 2 and 3, none of the matters; we've established that the relative order of all four steps will always be 1-2-3-4 using rules backed by guarantees from the CPU's designers.
 We have finally rid ourselves of that bug! 🎉

-At this point, our queue works, and we *could* declare ourselves done.
-But you want to go the extra step, right?
+Our queue now works, so we *could* declare ourselves done ... but you want to go the extra step, right?
 Because, the `fence()` method we came up with here works, but it isn't particularly efficient.
 And besides, we don't even know how to implement the `fence()` method yet.
 But for now, let's focus on the performance aspect:

-Think about it this way: if you have a bunch of bugs assigned to you, and you have a fix in code review, what do you do?
+Consider this: when you have a bunch of bugs assigned to you, and you have a fix in code review, what do you do?
 I mean, if the answer is "sit around and wait until my code is merged," yo, I don't judge; but I think many people would start working on the next bug in the meantime.
 If that's you, then you understand the value of being able to take work items, break them down into smaller pieces, and then interleave those smaller pieces of work to stay busy so you get things done sooner.
 That's pretty much what a CPU is doing when it "works ahead" in the way that was breaking our multithreaded code.
 The more you limit a CPU's ability to break down the work and shuffle the pieces around, the more time it has to spend waiting instead of getting things done.

-In that light, `fence()` might be overkill.
+In that light, `fence()` *might* be overkill.
 Can we do something else, something with weaker (meaning more flexible) memory ordering guarantees?

 Well, it's tricky.
 There are a lot of things you can do in hardware *in principle*, but you only have space for so many transistors, which means anything you're going to put in hardware had better be for something a lot of software can use.
 Whatever we invent here has to work for lots of multithreaded programs, not just our queue.
 Luckily, our queue happens to use a *very* common pattern we can certainly optimize for: